DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

   });
   ```

-- When a page or a UI region (for example, a pop-up window) that displays the Document Viewer is about to be closed, close the the viewed report to release the server resources (the Storage space and Cache).
-To do that use the Document Viewer's client-side `Close` method:
+- To allow users to close a page or a UI region (for example, a pop-up window) that displays the Document Viewer, you should first call the Document Viewer's client-side `Close` method to close the viewed report and release the server resources (the Storage space and Cache):

   ```cs
   function WebDocumentViewer_BeforeRender(s, e) {